How much should my mortgage be compared to my income?

 You can afford a more expensive home by following three simple steps as you prepare to apply for a mortgage:

 - Pay down some debt, especially credit card balances.
-Not only do you reduce your DTI, but lowering card debt should boost your credit score
+Not only do you reduce your DTI, but lowering card debt should also improve the state of your credit report

 - Save a bigger down payment.
 The more skin you have in this game, the more lenders like you.
-A bigger down payment often earns you a lower interest rate and/or better home
+A bigger down payment often earns you a lower interest rate and better home

 - Work on your credit score.
 As long as you’re paying bills promptly, credit card balances are often the main drag on your score.
 Each needs to be below 30% of the card’s credit limit.
-Also, in the months leading up to a mortgage application, you should avoid opening and closing credit accounts
+Also, in the months leading up to a mortgage application, you should avoid opening and closing any lines of credit

 Of course, these steps may be easier said than done, especially for a first–time home buyer.